Design-Patterns-Project-Group/swimming-mangement-in-python/README.md

 └─── models/     -  contains abstractionof the entities/actors involved in the system │
-└─── services/   -  contains logic that populates the models (think of them as Repositories for the models)
+└─── services/   -  contains logic that populates the models (think of them as Repositories for the models) │
+└─── views/   -  All the user interface stuff (GUI implementation)

 ...
 ```